The sun is rising in the distance, and the landscape at your side becomes a hypnotic blur as you set out on your road biking journey.

 Road Biking Begins

 Created for maximum speed and competitive racing, road racing bicycles tend to be more lightweight than any other style of bike.
 They are also one of the oldest varieties.
 It is suggested that the earliest models were first put to the test on May 31, 1868, in a road biking 1.2-kilometer race at the Parc de Saint-Cloud in Paris, France.

 An Englishman by the name of James Moore took the race on a wooden bike with iron tires.
 By 1896, bicycling had become so popular it was introduced to the Olympic Games in Athens, Greece.

 Compared to other types of bicycles, some consider road bikes to be less comfortable.
-However, their design and weight makes them perfect for long distance rides.
+However, their design and weight make them perfect for long-distance rides.
 On these bikes, the rider’s weight is distributed towards the front to create a more aerodynamic riding position.

 Plus, the tire pressure is two times less than what you find in mountain bikes.
 Rolling resistance is reduced due to the decreased tire pressure, and optimal speed can be achieved because of the rider’s aerodynamic position.

 Due to the narrow profile and high pressure of the tires, road bikes are best used on paved surfaces.
 From blissful beach cruises to climbs over majestic mountains, inspiring road biking routes can be found around the world.

 Inner city rides can be engaging, but most will agree that the most enjoyed journeys are found beyond city limits.
 Nothing can compare to accidentally stumbling upon a country road you have never been on, and discovering that it coils through unfamiliar farmlands and enchanted forests.
 This type of experience is not one you can be blessed with sitting behind your computer or watching TV.